HarshRai28/MLB-Player-History-Salary-Analysis-with-Advanced-SQL/README.md

-# MLB-Player-History-Salary-Analysis-with-Advanced-SQL

-# MLB Data Analysis Project with Advanced SQL
+# MLB Player History Data Analysis Project with Advanced SQL

 ## About this project